exoad/ap-compsci-a/README.md

 ### Files
 For each project and assignment, the code and assignment details would be put into a seperate folder.

-Check in the folder `/src/`.
+Check in the folder `/resource/`.
 Folders besides this folder should be ignored unless you are running this entire repo.

 Check [TODO.md](./TODO.md) for more info on how I am gonna make this repository more usable :)

+For the files related to the easier accessor program, look into the folder `/src/`

 ### Notice